Campbell Biv

 Type

-Campbell Biv is a standard New Zealand Forest Service B49 design with flat iron roof and walls, and a single Perspex window at the end.
+Campbell Biv is a New Zealand Forest Service B49 design with flat iron roof and walls, and a single Perspex window at the end.
 It was built by R.J.
 Courtney of Te Puke and K.W.
-Fisher of Nelson Creek on June the 5th and 6th 1958.
-Campbell was retrofitted with two raised wooden sleeping benches in November 1974 by Tony Newton, G. Stuart, and L. Bennett of the NZFS Hokitika.
+(Stiffy) Fisher of Nelson Creek on June the 5th and 6th 1958.
+Campbell was retrofitted with two sleeping benches in November 1974 by Tony Newton, G. Stuart, and L. Bennett of the NZFS Hokitika.
 A single mattress was dropped in during a DOC hut inspection.
-Water is from a small mossy tarn 50m away and a bucket has been left next to the Biv to supplement this.
+Water has a real issue at the Biv.
+Historically it had been provided by a small mossy tarn 50m away, but this is getting increasingly scummy and borderline as a source.
+During longer fine periods it is reduced to a slimy green brine which is undrinkable.
+In February James Morris and Anna Pilbrow set up a small 20L water gathering system fed from a small flashing attached to the cladding.
+A small four litre bucket has also been left next to the Biv to supplement this.
+Something better may need to be sorted in the longer term.
 There is no toilet.

 Condition

 Campbell Biv was still reasonably intact when I visited in 2001 despite having received no maintenance between 1974 and 2004.
 This is a tribute to the simple, effective B49 bivouac design.
 There were the ubiquitous leaking issues however and semi-permanent dampness by 2017 had created significant areas of rot in the frame, floor and sub-floor which is all untreated rimu.
 Paul Reid and Alan Jemison did some work on it in April 2017, replacing as much of the rotten bits as they could, but ran short of timber to do all that was required.
 In March 2019 Paul, Alan, Wade Phelps and Andre Winkelman returned and did a virtual rebuild.
 The iron cladding was removed at the entire frame lifted off.
 New piles were put in and new joists, bearers, installed atop them.
 The original tongue and groove floor had its rotten bits replaced and reinstalled.
 New wall framing was constructed, and the old roof frame set atop using as many of the original bits as possible.
 The frame was enclosed in building wrap and iron cladding reattached.
 Silicone was applied to the laps, which were secured with hex-head screws.
 Flashings were made for the door and window, and the door was strengthened.
 A frame was made for the window sash with its Perspex glazing and fitted into the Biv.
 The iron cladding was rust-proofed, primed and painted.
 The cooking bench and bunks were reinstalled, and a concrete step was poured.
 Some waratahs were placed on the sidle across the tussock faces from the top end of the track.
-The Biv is in great condition currently.
-There was a little bit of water staining on the timber on the back wall in which may be internal condensation or winter snow seeping in.
-The paint on the door is flaking quite badly.
-The fire has caused a fair bit of the paint on the SW wall to blister and flake and melted some of the building paper on the inside.
-It is possible that the underlying iron cladding has suffered some kind of damage as well.
+The Biv was in great condition until the fire which blistered the paint on the SW wall and melted some of the building paper inside.
+James and Anna got started on repainting the damaged bits in February and got them primed.
+Rain prevented them getting the topcoat of paint on the biv but they did manage to get the door repainted and its bottom flashing re-fixed.

 Routes

 Old Julia Hut in the Taipo valley can be accessed from the low point between points 1673m and 1682m on the Campbell Range.
-Drop from here onto the flat area at 1450m on the TL of the TL fork of Dexter Creek.
-Drop SE from here down a steep shingle scree between some bluffs into the unnamed side-creek below and follow this down to Julia Creek.
-Ford to the TR and continue down the track for 15 minutes to the huts.
+Drop from here onto the flat area at 1450m above the TL fork of Dexter Creek and then SE from here down a steep shingle scree between some bluffs into the unnamed side-creek below.
+Follow this down to Julia Creek, ford to the TR and continue down the track for 20 minutes to the huts.
 Julia Creek can be tricky to ford after rain, so this is a fine-weather-only route.
-The Julia Creek track was given a trim by Eigill Wahlberg in 2022.
+The Julia Creek track was given a trim by Eigill Wahlberg in 2022 but is overgrowing in some of the more open bits.

 Repairs needed.